 A quick but essential lesson on spring’s best green.

 Ramps are as delicate as they are special.
 With a growing season of just a few weeks, snag them when you see them — usually at farmers markets and small produce markets around mid- to late April.
-Ramp season ends quickly, so store them correctly to make them last.
+Ramp season ends quickly, so store those ramps correctly to make them last.
 Here’s how to store fresh ramps for spring.

-Ramps get treated just like chives and some other soft herbs.
+Treat ramps just like chives and some other soft herbs.

 - First, dampen a clean kitchen towel or a few paper towels.
 It should be damp and cool, but not wet.